Betty by Gary Delainey and Gerry Rasmussen for July 18, 2015

 3. Mel and linda 013

-Melki Premium Member about 9 years ago
+Melki Premium Member over 9 years ago

 Teenagers seem to have invented or at least claimed as their own the non-word “conversate.”
 It drives me batty!